andrewaustin/iso/README.md

 Todo
 ----
-* Scrollable map with dragging mouse and arrow keys on keyboard
+* Scrollable map with arrow keys on keyboard
   * Map should not scroll beyond bounds
   * Tile Picking should work when scrolled
 * Canvas should only draw viewable area or use two canvas for blitting.
 * FPS counter
+* Rewrite code not to be more engine like.
   * Preload image resources
 * Minimap
+  * Scaled background canvas (inefficient?)
+  * Render map array into small
 * Trees
 * Unit Movement
 * A*